The-Balance-FFXIV/balance-static/content/jobs/casters/red-mage/fight-tips/dragonsongs-reprise-ultimate-guide.md

 You can use your first melee combo (second one if Manafic rushing) for movement for the first set of towers.

-Unless you are adjusting for the enumeration towers, the best use of sprint in this phase is if you are marked 1 south (thus soaking the third south tower), and you get an “out first” Gnash and Lash pattern.
+Unless you are adjusting for the enumeration towers, the best use of sprint in this phase is if you are marked one south (thus soaking the third south tower), and you get an “out first” Gnash and Lash pattern.

 If two towers are dropped too far into the boss, there is also a risk of getting clipped by Geirskogul if you loop fully around the outside.
 You can avoid this by taking the stack damage slightly inside the boss hitbox, then sprinting diagonally through the boss before curving around to the south tower.